Statsomat/BayesTwoProp/documents/Content.md

 -	Goal: The goal of this course is to develop an app for a statistical application (comparison of two proportions) treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.

--	GitHub und GitHuB Desktop
+-	GitHub und GitHuB Desktop, our repository and the subdirectories

 -	Evaluation of your contributions (commits, additions, deletions, comments, pull requests).
 Each issue needs a developer and a tester.
 A significant contribution relating to the Bayes-theory is a must.